bauwenst/BPE-knockout/README.md

 ```shell
 pip install "bpe_knockout[github] @ git+https://github.com/bauwenst/BPE-knockout.git"
 ```
+As shown in the above example, user-friendly encapsulations for BPE-knockout are provided by the [TkTkT package](https://github.com/bauwenst/TkTkT), which may be more interesting to you than the core algorithm and configuration code which is provided here.
+In any case, installing either package will install the other automatically anyway.

 ### Full experiments, editable code
 If you want to run experiments from the paper and/or have access to the word count files, this means you want to download